Volume 1 .... Number 13

 together.

-When they got to the gate, the ladder over the fence
+When they got to the gate, the ladder

 was set up and there were about thirty people on the other